Updated on April 15th, 2021

 - Wayne V. Black Scholarship

-Female political science majors also have access to additional scholarships.
-Here are just a few that limit applicants to women and girls:
+Here are some political science scholarships that limit applicants to women and girls:

 In some cases, a political science scholarship opportunity is only open to certain minority students.
 Eligibility could be based on heritage or another demographic.
-Here are a few political science minority scholarships:

 - Aziz Jamaluddin Scholarship Program